LCC-CIT/CIS195-CourseMaterials/Labs/Lab04/Lab4Instructions.md

 ## Submitting your web sites

-### Uploading to Moodle
+### Uploading to Canvas

 - Zip the files that make up your review web site (which includes those from parts 1 and 2) into a single zip file.
   (The zip file should contain: index.html, three review .html pages, and a .css file.)

-- Upload the zip file to Moodle using the lab submission link.
+- Upload the zip file to Canvas using the lab submission link.

 ### Publishing to citstudent

 For fall 2023, we won't do this.

 - ~~Use FileZilla to upload a folder named *Lab4*, containing your web site, to citstudent.~~
-- ~~Record the URL of your home page so that you can enter it on Moodle.~~
+- ~~Record the URL of your home page so that you can enter it on Canvas.~~

 ## Reference